testvon/alecsatin.github.io/_posts/2016-03-04-rudeness-civility-christian-comment-moderation.md

 ---
 {% include toc title="Contents" icon="book" %}

-Over the last few weeks I've been barraged by angry messages, most of which have not appeared on the blog.
-Josh and Rev N have challenged me to think more deeply about the issues of comment moderation, blog censorship and the nature of Christian conversation.
+From time to time this site is drowned in angry messages.
+If they are rude, crude, or abusive, they do not appear on the blog.
+Josh and Rev N have challenged me to think about the limits of free speech on private blogs.
 I'm not sure how wrong I've been in my actions, but am willing to change my stance going forward.
 If you have anything to add to this discussion, your contributions will be most welcome.

 - How can we be less like the world in our online speech?
 - How can we be faithful to the Word of God, while being kind to one another?